 The President and CEO may take extraordinary or wide-ranging action only under a separate authorisation from the Board of Directors or when the time delay involved in waiting for a decision of the Board of Directors would cause substantial loss to Sanoma.

-In 2015, Susan Duinhoven, born 1965, Ph.D.
+In 2016, Susan Duinhoven, born 1965, Ph.D.
 (Physical Chemistry), B.S.
-(Physical Chemistry) served as the President and CEO of the Company from 1 October 2015.
-Harri-Pekka Kaukonen, born 1963, M.Sc.
-(Tech.), D.Sc.
-(Tech.) served as the President and CEO of the Company until 18 September 2015.
+(Physical Chemistry) served as the President and CEO of the Company.